-Whether you have little or no space for outdoor herb garden ideas, simply want to keep herbs on your kitchen windowsill for use in cooking, transforming dishes and salads with their unique flavors, would like to keep a lavender plant in your bedroom to aid sleep or a container of scented lemon balm in your hallway to welcome in guests, this advice will help you do so successfully.
+If you have little or no space for outdoor herb garden ideas, then you can quickly master growing herbs indoors.
+Whether you want to grow a windowsill herb garden in your kitchen for use in cooking, would like to keep aromatic herbs, such as a lavender plant in your bedroom to aid sleep, or a container of scented lemon balm in the hallway to welcome in guests, this advice will help you do so successfully.

 There are a number of options for growing herbs indoors, including:

-One of the easiest way to grow an indoor herb garden is to start with young plants.
+One of the best ways and easiest ways for growing herbs indoors is to start with young plants.

 - Lemon balm